jkibe/recipes/content/menus/may-2023/index.md

 ![Croissants about to rise](croissants.jpg)

-I had some leftover proseco from that gathering, too, and did some pancakes with it the next morning.
+I had some leftover Prosecco from that gathering, too, and did some pancakes with it the next morning.
 Using a bit of bubbly in place of about 20% of the milk adds a nice tang.
 It's an opportunity I always take when I can.
 There's no way I'd open a bottle solely for making more interesting pancakes.

 ![Pancakes](pancakes.jpg)